amy324/Ticket-Raising-Platform-Backend/documentation/authentication.md

 }
 ```

-## User Privileges
+### User Roles

-1. **User Roles**: Each user account is assigned a role determining access levels and privileges.
-Roles include:
-   - **User**: Standard users who can raise tickets, view their own tickets, and perform basic operations.
+* **User:** can raise tickets, view their own tickets, and perform basic operations.
-   - **Admin**: Administrators with additional privileges such as viewing all tickets, adding conversations to any ticket, and closing tickets.
+* **Admin:** can view all tickets, add conversations to any ticket, and close tickets.

-2. **Authorization**: Endpoint access is restricted based on the user's role:
-   - Regular users can manage their own tickets.
-   - Administrators have access to all tickets and perform administrative tasks.

-3. **JWT Claims**: JWT tokens include claims specifying the user's role and permissions, verified server-side to enforce access control policies.
+Role is embedded in the JWT claims and checked server-side on every protected request.

-## Implementation Details
+### Implementation Notes

-- **JWT Token Generation**: Secure JWT tokens are generated using robust algorithms and signed with a secret key to prevent tampering.
+* Tokens are signed with a secret key to prevent tampering.
-- **Token Expiry**: Access tokens have a short lifespan (e.g., 15 minutes), while refresh tokens remain valid for a longer duration (e.g., 7 days) to mitigate misuse risks.
+* Access tokens are short-lived (e.g. 15 minutes); refresh tokens last longer (e.g. 7 days) to limit exposure if one is compromised.
-- **Token Refresh**: Upon access token expiry, clients utilize refresh tokens to obtain new access tokens without reauthentication.
-- **Authorization Middleware**: Middleware functions enforce authentication and authorization checks on protected endpoints, validating JWT tokens and verifying user roles.
+* Middleware enforces both authentication and role checks on protected endpoints.

-## Security Considerations
+### Security

-- **Secure Storage**: Sensitive data, including user credentials, are securely stored in the database using hashed passwords and encryption techniques.
+* Passwords are hashed before storage.
-- **HTTPS**: API endpoints are served over HTTPS to maintain data confidentiality and integrity during transmission.
+* API endpoints are served over HTTPS.
-- **Input Validation**: Request data undergoes validation and sanitization to prevent common security vulnerabilities like SQL injection and XSS attacks.
+* Request data is validated and sanitized to guard against SQL injection and XSS.

----

-## Conclusion

-The user authentication system integrated into the ticket-raising platform ensures secure resource access and protects sensitive data.
-Leveraging JWT tokens and access control mechanisms, the platform maintains user account integrity and confidentiality, providing a seamless user experience.

----